MappedIn/ios/readme.md

 Use this sample to start off if you want to integrate with the Mappedin iOS SDK from scratch.
 More samples will be coming soon to demonstrate how to interact with the map in differnet ways to build sophisticated experiences.

 ## Mappedin iOS SDK v1 Examples

+Version 1 of the Android SDK is now deprecated.

 You can view all the up to date documentation in this project's [GitHub Page](http://mappedin.github.io/ios/).